forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 Even if he was so different from everyone else, he wasn’t the only one causing a problem.
 “If I’m an emotionless outlier, then you’re a bleeding heart who can’t stop feeling.
 And as I examine your behavior for myself, I can’t see the reason in any of it.”

-@the-void-phantasmic language
+@the-void-phantasmic group

 (Sure, bestie, whatever keeps you relatively sane)

 Juno flinched slightly at Apollon’s words, their stability seeming to crumble almost as quickly as they thought it came.
 They bit their lip, hard, to hold back their oncoming tears.
-They felt even smaller than normal, shrinking back against the tree trunk as much as they could, completely avoiding Apollon’s gaze.
+They felt even smaller than normal, shrinking back against the leafy tower trunk as much as they could, completely avoiding Apollon’s gaze.

 “I- It’s not my fault. . .
 I can’t. . .”
 Juno’s voice cracked, and they went silent.
 Apollon didn’t understand.
 He never would.
 They drew in a shaky breath.